dev-Ali2008/Xemu-android/README.md

 ## Game Compatibility

 ### Xbox Original
-- Supported formats: xiso, xbe
+- Supported formats: xiso
 - BIOS required (must be obtained from your own Xbox)

 ### Xbox 360
-- Supported formats: iso, xex, god
+- Supported formats: iso

 the games you can play depends on your device's performance and storage capacity.